The Bankrate promise

 1. Signing off on a steep APR

-Interest rates vary greatly between lenders and your financial situation.
-This means that just qualifying for a personal loan does not make it a financially sound choice.
+Interest rates vary between lenders and depend largely on your financial situation.
+Just qualifying for a personal loan does not make it a financially sound choice.

-Interest rates are based primarily on your credit score, and the lower your credit score is, the higher your interest rate will likely be.
+Interest rates are based primarily on your credit score.
+The lower your credit score is, the higher your interest rate will be.
 Average rates can be as low as 10.73 percent for borrowers with an excellent credit score or as steep as 32 percent for borrowers with poor credit.

-How to mitigate risk: Compare rates and look for lenders that consider other aspects, such as education or employment history.
+- How to mitigate risk: Compare rates and look for lenders that consider other aspects of your finances, such as your education or employment history.

 2. Taking out too large of a loan